ICOS-Carbon-Portal/pylib/docs/faq.md

 # (potentially) Frequently Asked Questions

-Please see [examples](examples.md) for possible answers to questions not covered here.
+Please see [Getting started](getting_started.md) for possible answers to questions not covered here.

 ### `icoscp_core` is very different from the old `icoscp`, do I have to rewrite everything?